-A list of the Department's instrumentation can be found to the right.
+A list of the school's instrumentation can be found to the right.

-For help with or questions about these instruments please contact Thomas Allston, the Department's Instrument Specialist.
+For information and assistance with these instruments please contact Thomas Allston, the school's instrument specialist.

 New NMR Spectrometer

-The School of Chemistry & Materials Sciencet recently acquired a 500 MHz nuclear magnetic resonance (NMR) spectrometer.
-This spectrometer is used to determine the structure and dynamics of molecules, as well as images of plants and materials.
-Pictured are Dr. Destler, President of RIT, and Dr. Rosenberg at the ribbon cutting ceremony.
+The school recently acquired a 500 MHz nuclear magnetic resonance spectrometer, which is used to determine the structure and dynamics of molecules as well as images of plants and materials.
+Pictured are William Destler, President of RIT, and chemistry professor L. Paul Rosenberg at the ribboncutting ceremony.

-The School of Chemistry & Materials Science at RIT has a wide range of analytical instrumentation which can be used to perform quantitative and qualitative analysis of chemical or materials samples.
-Our well-trained faculty, staff, and students are experienced with a wide variety of analysis.
-Contact our instrumentation specialist to discuss how we can help you with your analytical and characterization needs.
+The school has a wide range of analytical instrumentation which can be used to perform quantitative and qualitative analysis of chemical or materials samples.
+Our well-trained faculty, staff, and students are experienced with a variety of analyses.
+Contact our instrumentation specialist (INCLUDE MAILTO LINK) to discuss how we can help you with your analytical and characterization needs.

 - Instrument Scheduler